 - An empty spray bottle

-- Using paper towels or rags, soak up the vinegar.
+Step Four: Blot with paper towels or rags to soak up the vinegar.
 Press several layers of paper towels into the mattress for this step.
+You want to soak up as much of the vinegar as possible.

-- Sprinkle baking soda all over the mattress.
+Step Five: Sprinkle baking soda all over and around the stain.
 You can get real fancy and use a sieve or a sifter for this step, but I don’t think it’s necessary.
 If there are a lot of clumps just break them up with your fingers.
-We’re going for simple and quick with this mattress cleaner.
 Let the baking soda sit for several hours.
-The longer the better, but I’ve gone from two to five hours and both times it worked perfectly.
-After a couple of hours, you’ll begin to see the baking soda caking as it soaks up the vinegar (and takes that nasty odor with it!).
+The longer the better.
+After a couple of hours, you’ll begin to see the baking soda caking as it soadks up the vinegar (and takes that nasty odor with it!).

-That’s it!
-If you have some really difficult stains, rub the vinegar into them with your fingers or even use an old toothbrush to really rub it in.
+- If you have some really difficult stains, use an old toothbrush to rub the vinegar into them vigorously.

 Here are some tips from readers who have tried this method.